-Boneless/skinless cod fillets were used here.
+As mentioned, boneless & skinless cod fillets were used here.
 Still, check fish over for any bones and discard.

 I tucked 4 cod fillets into the tomato sauce.
-You can easily add another one or two fillets, if you like.
+You can easily add another one or two fillets if you like.

-Note: Crush the tomatoes with your hands so you are still left with visible chunks of tomato – it’s delish!
+Note: Crush the tomatoes with your hands so you are still left with visible chunks of tomato.
+It’s delish!
 You can dump them into a bowl and crush away.
 Plus, I find it oddly satisfying to crush tomatoes.
 I know, I’m an odd one.